charlesvill/ObsidianVault/Computer Science/Full Stack Dev/REACT.md

 - start with the class constructor, remember that in c++ you need a class constructor as well, here you will declare the states and you have to bind the functions declared here to the 'this' keyword
 - more on the class components and constructors: https://react.dev/reference/react/Component#constructor for class component hooks, see: https://www.theodinproject.com/lessons/node-path-react-new-component-lifecycle-methods
+#### React Testing
+- since we're using Vite for the build environment instead of using JEST, we'll use Vitest and also tools from the react testing library